 The university was closed for many years after the November Uprising of 1830.
 Many students and professors were persecuted after taking part in it.
 After the January Uprising of 1863 it was transformed into the Imperial University of Warsaw, with Russian being the official language for the next 46 years.
 The Tsar believed that it would be a good way to “Russify” Polish society.

 The gate was constructed in the beginning of the 20th century was designed by a Polish architect Stefan Szyller.
 On the left from the gate there is the Neo-Renaissance Uruski Palace – the Department of Geography and Regional Studies.
 After you enter the university gate you will see the Old Library building in front (today a lecture hall).
 Behind, there is the Kazimierzowski Palace (Villa Regia) which was the summer royal residence in the 17th century.
 It was heavily damaged during World War II.
 After its reconstruction it became the university rector`s office.
+You can read more about the history of this palace here.

 On the left, while facing the Old Library there is the Auditorium.
 The building has been recently restored.
 It`s one of the most important buildings in the history of Polish education.
 It has held the lectures of famous Polish scientists of Physics, Music and Medicine.
 Also, Frederick Chopin used to study here.